 Now, this might actually be the best chocolate cake you have EVER tried.
 I am not kidding.
-My husband is the sweet tooth in our family and I have made so many various chocolate cake recipes for him that I can now consider myself a chocolate cake pro.
-I made this cake for his birthday last year, and him being a chocolate- tasting expert, approved- which means a lot 🙂
+I have made so many various chocolate cakes in my life that I can now consider myself a chocolate cake pro.
+I made this cake for my fathers birthday last year, and he – being a chocolate tasting expert- approved- which means a lot 🙂

 Last week I had to do a „compensation“ at University for my class in „evidence based medicine“.
 This means, when you miss an obligatory class you have to make up for it basically.
 And of course the punishment that was chosen for me was a cake.